Altair-Bueno/cw/BENCH.md

 This file provides benchmark results against GNU's coreutils wc.
 These results show a considerable speed increase on most scenarios.
 Note that both programs run extremely fast, and results may vary on different CPU architectures.
+While

-While cw's blazing performance comes with zero abstraction cost it might hurt performance on poorly suported platforms.
+cw's blazing performance comes with zero abstraction cost it might hurt performance on poorly supported platforms.

 # Machine info